 Tens of thousands of New Yorkers are moving into newer rent-stabilized apartments.
 Many are paying ‘preferential’ rents that tenant advocates say invite abuse by landlords.
 More »

-A new ProPublica analysis shows that two-thirds of more than 6,000 rental properties receiving tax benefits from the city’s 421-a program don’t have approved applications on file and most haven’t registered apartments for rent stabilization as required by law.
-That allows owners to raise rents as mu
+Two-thirds of more than 6,000 rental properties receiving tax benefits from the city’s 421-a program don’t have approved applications on file and most haven’t registered apartments for rent stabilization as required by law.
+That allows owners to raise rents as much as they want.

 Search for your building to see if your landlord has been approved for the program and registered your building for rent stabilization, as required by law.
 If not, you may be paying more than you should.